axeltanjung/rfm_segmentation/README.md

-# Customer Segmentation for Bookstore E-Commerce using RFM Analysis (Binning and K-Means Methods)
+# Customer Segmentation for Bookstore E-Commerce using RFM Analysis (Binning and K-Means Method)
 ## 1. Introduction
 ### A.	Business Undestandings